 The certificate in BCB is awarded only after all the PhD requirements of the home department are completed.
 Notation is made from the Graduate School and Registrar on the student’s final transcripts.

 How to Apply to the Certificate Program

-Applications for the BCB Certificate Program should be submitted to John Cornett, BCB Curriculum Administrator, and should include a document detailing student’s interest in the BCB program, a document containing course work to date at UNC, and a current biosketch/cv.
+Applications for the BCB Certificate Program should be submitted to John Cornett, BCB Curriculum Administrator, and should include a document detailing student’s interest in the BCB program, a document containing course work to date at UNC, a current biosketch/cv, and a letter of support from UNC Faculty mentor explaining how participation in BCB will benefit the student.
 See application here.
 All applications will be reviewed by the BCB Executive Committee.